wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.8.
 Extended DNS Error Code 7 - Signature Expired

-   The resolver attempted to perform DNSSEC validation, but all signatures in an RRset in the validation chain were expired.
+   The resolver attempted to perform DNSSEC validation, but no signatures are presently valid and some (often all) are expired.

 3.9.
 Extended DNS Error Code 8 - Signature Not Yet Valid

-   The resolver attempted to perform DNSSEC validation, but all the signatures received were not yet valid.
+   The resolver attempted to perform DNSSEC validation, but but no signatures are presently valid and at least some are not yet valid.

 3.10.
 Extended DNS Error Code 9 - DNSKEY Missing